 The R&D tax incentive is only available to companies and generally applies to R&D expenditure incurred in Australia (while overseas R&D expenditure can qualify only in limited circumstances).

 If your company’s business is conducting R&D, it could be eligible for a cash refund or tax offset.
 To access the R&D tax incentive, you must register the eligible R&D activities in an application form, document your R&D plan and maintain adequate records.

 Yes, there are a number of incentives for a start-up business including the Early Stage Innovation Company (ESIC) concessions that can provide investors with a 20% (non-refundable) tax rebate on their investment and 10 years CGT free on sale of their eligible shares, as well as the Entrepreneurs Tax Offset for individuals.

-Why guess when you can count on the knowledge of specialists only one click away?
+Why guess when you can count on the knowledge of specialists?